Carlism: Name and names

-Until the late 1860s the Carlist movement did not assume a formal structure.
-Shortly prior to outbreak of the Third Carlist War the first Carlist political organization emerged; during the following 160 years the mainstream movement was embodied into various political entities, some of them loose and with somewhat different names adopted locally.
+Until the late 1860s, the Carlist movement did not assume a formal structure.
+Shortly before the outbreak of the Third Carlist War the first Carlist political organization emerged; during the following 160 years the mainstream movement was embodied into various political entities, some of them loose and with somewhat different names adopted locally.
 Relatively little significance was attached to organization, as Carlists considered themselves a broad social movement which in a sense was antithetical to a party.
 Splinter factions used to build their own structures, and the names of these evolved as well, some names were re-cycled and in popular discourse various alternate, informal or incorrect formal names have been used.
 Differences between informal and formal names have been often disregarded.
 The result was naming confusion, e.g. in the early 20th century 48% of press references featured "partido carlista" or "Partido Carlista", 18% featured "Partido Tradicionalista", 15% featured "Partido Jaimista" and 13% "Comunión Tradicionalista", plus at least 4 other denominations in circulation.
 In the mid-1930s the claimant Alfonso Carlos intended to introduce some discipline and declared that the only formal name be this of "Comunión Tradicionalista Carlista", but he later himself referred to "Comunión Católico-Monárquico-Legitimista".
 Statistical summary of frequency of various names as in press usage is reviewed in the below table.